 Now for the quick and easy steps:

-Pour the tahini into the food processor.
-Add the lemon juice and minced garlic.
+- Pour the tahini into the food processor.
+Add the lemon juice, minced garlic, and remaining seasonings.

-Slowly pour in your Mazola Corn Oil and blend all ingredients until the hummus reaches that desired creamy texture.
-The oil definitely enhances the flavor and creaminess of this recipe.
+- Slowly pour in your extra virgin olive oil and blend all ingredients until the hummus reaches that desired creamy texture.
+Along with the avocado, olive oil definitely enhances the flavor and creaminess of this recipe.

-Pour your hummus into a large bowl and add your seasonings.
+- Pour your hummus into a large bowl and it’s ready to serve.